hmhv/ASCAPIClient/docs/InAppPurchasesAPI.md

 let id = "id_example" // String | the id of the requested resource
-let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsSubscriptions = ["fieldsSubscriptions_example"] // [String] | the fields to include for returned resources of type subscriptions (optional) let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let fieldsPromotedPurchaseImages = ["fieldsPromotedPurchaseImages_example"] // [String] | the fields to include for returned resources of type promotedPurchaseImages (optional) let limitPromotionImages = 987 // Int | maximum number of related promotionImages returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsInAppPurchases = ["fieldsInAppPurchases_example"] // [String] | the fields to include for returned resources of type inAppPurchases (optional) let fieldsSubscriptions = ["fieldsSubscriptions_example"] // [String] | the fields to include for returned resources of type subscriptions (optional) let fieldsPromotedPurchaseImages = ["fieldsPromotedPurchaseImages_example"] // [String] | the fields to include for returned resources of type promotedPurchaseImages (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitPromotionImages = 987 // Int | maximum number of related promotionImages returned (when they are included) (optional)

-InAppPurchasesAPI.inAppPurchasesV2PromotedPurchaseGetToOneRelated(id: id, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsSubscriptions: fieldsSubscriptions, fieldsInAppPurchases: fieldsInAppPurchases, fieldsPromotedPurchaseImages: fieldsPromotedPurchaseImages, limitPromotionImages: limitPromotionImages, include: include) { (response, error) in
+InAppPurchasesAPI.inAppPurchasesV2PromotedPurchaseGetToOneRelated(id: id, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsInAppPurchases: fieldsInAppPurchases, fieldsSubscriptions: fieldsSubscriptions, fieldsPromotedPurchaseImages: fieldsPromotedPurchaseImages, include: include, limitPromotionImages: limitPromotionImages) { (response, error) in
     guard error == nil else {
         print(error)
         return